 Vatech said Wednesday that it has established a subsidiary in the Dubai Airport Free Zone (DAFZA) with the goal of becoming the top dental imaging company in the Middle East.

 Vatech officially launched Vatech Middle East (VME), a wholly owned subsidiary, on Wednesday after completing all preparations last year.
-VME plans to strengthen sale force in four major Middle Eastern countries – Saudi Arabia, Lebanon, Iran, and Egypt – as well as other regions while establishing a strong brand trust through customer-oriented marketing in the Middle East.
+VME plans to strengthen sale force in four major Middle Eastern countries – Saudi Arabia and Egypt – as well as other regions while establishing a strong brand trust through customer-oriented marketing in the Middle East.

 The company has named Kim Sung-joon, who worked at the company for 10 years and handled sales in the U.S. and Europe, as the CEO of the subsidiary.